luc-leclerc/global-key-listener/README.md

 # jnilink
-Learning to do JNI and use native windows lib to capture key presses.
-The issues listed in this README.md are about the problems I encountered from testing this.
+Learning to do JNI and use native windows lib to capture key presses within an IDE (Eclipse) The issues listed in this README.md are about the problems I encountered from testing various tutorials.

 Done on windows 7 SP1.